eweintra/autoTaskGen/README.md

 When an email is about to be sent (ItemSend event), the script checks if the item is a mail item.
 If so, it proceeds to analyze the email's subject and body.

+Example: the following string in the mail body: "AR Erez to write README description by WW13.Tueadsy" will automatically set new task in TODO list with Subject: AR Erez to write README descriptionbt ww13.Tuesday, with task body of the original mail sent (including whatever thready), and task date of March 26.

 Key Features

 Identification of AR Items: The script searches for occurrences of "AR" in both the subject and body of the email to identify Action Required items.